 If you can’t find a theme that you absolutely love, don’t worry.
 Settle on one that you like, and you can always change it in the future.

 Once you install a theme, don’t be surprised if it still doesn’t look quite right.
 It is just a skeleton of a blog.
-To make it appealing, you’ll have to fill it in with content (text, photos, videos, etc.).
+You’ll have to fill it in with content (text, photos, videos, etc.) to make it appealing.